-2. For the Science/Pre-Engineering Program and The Latin School, applicants must have FCAT SSS scores for reading and mathematics at or above level 3 and have a minimum 3.0 GPA or better in Language Arts, Science, Social Studies, and Mathematics.
-Students who do not have FCAT SSS scores, applicants must have a nationally recognized standardized norm-referenced examination with scores of 75th percentile or above in reading and mathematics and have a minimum 3.0 GPA or better in Language Arts, Science, Social Studies and Mathematics.

-3. For identified secondary Magnet programs, applicants must have FCAT SSS scores for reading and mathematics at or above level 3 and have a minimum 2.0 GPA or better in Language Arts, Science, Social Studies, and Mathematics.
-Students who do not have FCAT SSS scores, applicants must have a nationally recognized norm-referenced standardized examination with scores at the 50th percentile or above in reading and mathematics and have a minimum 2.0 GPA or better in Language Arts, Science, Social Studies, and Mathematics.

-4. For the secondary school Performing Arts Programs, auditions shall also be required (in addition to the criteria in Rule 1.A.3. above).
-Auditions shall be judged by a qualified, diverse panel of professionals selected by the school's administration.

-5. The School Board is committed to a definition of diversity that includes students with special needs, Exceptional Student Education (ESE), and students who are English Language Learners (ELL).
+- a minimum 3.0 GPA or better in Language Arts, Science, Social Studies and Mathematics. - 2.
+For the Science/Pre-Engineering Program and The Latin School, applicants must have achieved proficiency on the FCAT 2.0 reading and mathematics (or Algebra End-of-Course test) scores for reading and mathematics at or above level 3 and have a minimum 3.0 GPA or better in Language Arts, Science, Social Studies, and Mathematics.
+Students who do not have FCAT 2.0 scores, applicants must have a nationally recognized standardized norm-referenced examination with scores of 75th percentile or above in total reading and total mathematics and have a minimum 3.0 GPA or better in Language Arts, Science, Social Studies and Mathematics. - 3.
+For identified secondary Magnet programs, applicants must have achieved proficiency on the FCAT 2.0 reading and mathematics (or Algebra End-of-Course test) scores for reading and mathematics at or above level 3 and have a minimum 2.0 GPA or better in Language Arts, Science, Social Studies, and Mathematics.
+Students who do not have FCAT 2.0 scores, applicants must have a nationally recognized norm-referenced standardized examination with scores at the 50th percentile or above in total reading and total mathematics and have a minimum 2.0 GPA or better in Language Arts, Science, Social Studies, and Mathematics. - 4.
+For the secondary schools' Performing & Visual Arts program, auditions shall also be required (in addition to the criteria in 2.A.3. above).
+Auditions shall be judged by a qualified, diverse panel of professionals selected by the school's administration. - 5.
+The School Board is committed to a definition of diversity that includes students with special needs, Exceptional Student Education (ESE), and students who are English Language Learners (ELL).
 These students shall be given equal opportunity to attend Magnet schools/programs in light of each student's need for special services.
-In the case of a student whose special needs require the development of an Individualized Educational Plan (IEP) or a Gifted Education Plan (EP), attendance at a Magnet school/program must be consistent with the official IEP or EP.

-6. The following eligibility criteria and procedures will be used for acceptance of English Language Learner (ELL) students and Exceptional Education Students (ESE other than Gifted) or other students who may not meet the established eligibility criteria:

-a.
-Secondary school ELL applicants must have FCAT SSS scores for reading or mathematics at or above the levels(s) required for the specific Magnet program as specified for program criteria.
+In the case of a student whose special needs require the development of an Individualized Educational Plan (IEP) or a Gifted Education Plan (EP), attendance at a Magnet school/program must be consistent with the official IEP or EP. - 6.
+The following eligibility criteria and procedures will be used for acceptance of English Language Learner (ELL) students and Exceptional Education Students (ESE other than Gifted) or other students who may not meet the established eligibility criteria: - a.
+Secondary school ELL applicants must have FCAT 2.0 reading and mathematics (or Algebra End-of-Course test) scores for reading or mathematics at or above the levels(s) required for the specific Magnet program as specified for program criteria.
 The applicants must have a GPA at or above the required GPA in Language Arts, Science, Social Studies and Mathematics for the specific program to which they are applying.

 b.
-For secondary school applicants for whom FCAT SSS and/or norm-referenced standardized examination scores are unavailable, a student's portfolio demonstrating proficiency in reading or mathematics in English or the student's native language (for ELL student) and teacher recommendations may be utilized in place of examination scores and applicants must have a GPA at or above the required GPA in Language Arts, Science, Social Studies and Mathematics for specific Magnet programs.
+For secondary school applicants for whom FCAT 2.0 and/or norm-referenced standardized examination scores are unavailable, a student's portfolio demonstrating proficiency in reading or mathematics in English or the student's native language (for ELL student) and teacher recommendations may be utilized in place of examination scores.
+Applicants must have a GPA at or above the required GPA in Language Arts, Science, Social Studies and Mathematics for specific Magnet programs.
 For ELL students who have recently arrived in the United States, grades earned in the home country while still in residence there can be used.
-7. Applicants who do not meet these eligibility criteria shall be apprised of the opportunity to be considered eligible based on special circumstances and to submit the information listed below to the Magnet school for review by the Magnet Review Panel, which will be comprised of Magnet coordinators and other appropriate personnel, established and chaired by the Superintendent or his/her impartial designee.
-The application review process may take into consideration: